zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 ## 6.6 — The Body Diagnostic

-The body is not separate from the container—it IS the container at the physical scale.
+The body is not separate from the container, it IS the container at the physical scale.
 Body symptoms reveal container architecture.

 ### CHRONIC TENSION MAPPING